 Layer functionality comparison

 Imagery layers (tiled and dynamic) contain raster data and support visualization and analysis.
-With dynamic imagery layers, you can access and modify advanced layer settings.
+As the owner of a hosted dynamic imagery layer, you can access and modify advanced layer settings.
 Additionally, you can configure a dynamic imagery layer as an image collection.
 If you do not require the advanced functionality of a dynamic imagery layer, tiled imagery layers support most common imagery and raster workflows and provide fast rendering and analysis.

 An image collection is useful for workflows that require the ability to query, filter, and work with a subset of multiple, independent datasets that are a part of a larger collection.
 The additional functionality an image collection provides is a common reason you may choose to work with a dynamic imagery layer instead of a tiled imagery layer.

-The following table compares the functionality of image collections, dynamic imagery layers that are not image collections, and tiled imagery layers in ArcGIS Online:
+The following table compares the functionality of image collections, dynamic imagery layers that are not image collections, and tiled imagery layers that are hosted in ArcGIS Online:

 | Interface | Functionality | Dynamic imagery layer (collection) | Dynamic imagery layer (non-collection) | Tiled imagery layer |